ChileBob/Zatsuma/INSTALL.md

 ## Congratulations!
 You have just installed zatsuma on your computer :-)

-	To confirm everything is working, visit http://127.0.0.1 and login with your 'admin' account
+	To confirm everything is working, visit http://127.0.0.1

+	If 'shopd' is not running you'll get the 'Technical Difficulties' page, so :-

+	su - zatsuma
+	./shopd

+	At this stage your zcash node is probably still synchronising with the network (bitcoin certainly is!) so the only payment option on the checkout will be 'Cash'.

+	When the nodes are ready the other coins appear automatically.

 ## Now its time to go public, allowing access your zatsuma shop from anywhere on the net :-